OK!: Controversies

 Prior to Jade Goody's cancer-related death in March 2009, OK! sparked controversy by publishing an "Official Tribute Issue" with the front-page captions "In Loving Memory" and "1981–2009," even though Goody was still alive when the issue went to press.

 In June 2009, OK! ran another tribute issue, this time for Michael Jackson.
 The publication had paid a reported $500,000 for images of Jackson's body being retrieved after his death.
 The cover photo showed a deceased Jackson on a stretcher, in a neck brace and with an oxygen mask.
 "It’s a photo that captures the surprise and the upset and the moment of this breaking news story," Sarah Ivens, the magazine's editorial director, said.
 "I hope the cover will provoke readers."

 In 2010, the magazine faced more criticism after running a cover story on Kourtney Kardashian's pregnancy.
 It published a cover photo of Kardashian holding her son, Mason, and claimed to feature an exclusive interview revealing the secrets to her weight loss.
 Kardashian tweeted in response, "One of those weeklies got it wrong again…they didn't have an exclusive with me.
 And I gained 40 pounds [18 kg] while pregs, not 26 [12 kg]…But thanks!"
 She also alleged that the body on the cover was not hers, and that OK! had Photoshopped her face onto someone else's body.

-OK! was criticised again in July 2013 when it published an issue featuring Kate Middleton on the same day she left the hospital after giving birth to Prince George.
-The front cover of the 30 July issue advertised "Kate's Post-Baby Weight Loss Regime" [sic] and an "exclusive interview" with Middleton's trainer, who claimed that "[Kate's] stomach will shrink straight back" to its previous size.
+OK! was criticised again in July 2013 when it published an issue featuring Catherine, Duchess of Cambridge on the same day she left the hospital after giving birth to Prince George.
+The front cover of the 30 July issue advertised "Kate's Post-Baby Weight Loss Regime" [sic] and an "exclusive interview" with Catherine's trainer, who claimed that "[Kate's] stomach will shrink straight back" to its previous size.
 On Twitter the English TV presenter Katy Hill tweeted a photo of her own postnatal body and urged fellow mothers to boycott the magazine.

-Hill gained support from other women who believed that the story had been posted too soon after Middleton gave birth and felt that OK! was "pressuring new moms to instantly lose the baby weight."
+Hill gained support from other women who believed that the story had been posted too soon after Catherine gave birth and felt that OK! was "pressuring new moms to instantly lose the baby weight."
 The magazine's parent company, Northern & Shell, later issued an apology in a statement published in The Guardian: "Kate is one of the great beauties of our age and OK! readers love her.
 Like the rest of the world, we were very moved by her radiance as she and William introduced the Prince of Cambridge to the world.
 We would not dream of being critical of her appearance.
 If that was misunderstood on our cover it was not intended."